ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-ha-deployment.md

    Obs.
 This is used as identification number across different HA name resources.
 Duplicates are not allowed.

 2. sap_ascs_instance_number = "00"
    The central ABAP service instance number.
-Should follow the SAP rules for instance number naming.
+Should follow the SAP rules, for instance, number naming.
    Example: sap_ascs_instance_number = "00"

 3. sap_ers_instance_number = "01"
    The enqueue replication server instance number.
-Should follow the SAP rules for instance number naming.
+Should follow the SAP rules, for instance, number naming.
    Example: sap_ers_instance_number = "01"

 4. sap_ci_instance_number = "10"
    The primary application server instance number.
-Should follow the SAP rules for instance number naming.
+Should follow the SAP rules, for instance, number naming.
    Example: sap_ci_instance_number = "10"

 5. sap_aas_instance_number = "20"
    The additional application server instance number.
-Should follow the SAP rules for instance number naming.
+Should follow the SAP rules, for instance, number naming.
    Example: sap_aas_instance_number = "20"

 6. hdb_concurrent_jobs = "23"
-   Number of concurrent jobs used to load and/or extract archives to ASE SYBASE Host
+   Number of concurrent jobs used to load and/or extract archives to ASE Sybase Host

 ### SAP NetWeaver application kit paths
 {: terraform}